ethereum-optimism/design-docs/ecosystem/opUSDC/op-usdc.md

 - `BridgedUSDC`: An upgradable contract that implements the Bridged USDC token standard.
 - `L1OpUSDCFactory`: A factory on L1 that implements cross-chain deployment logic.
-- `L1OpUSDCBridgeAdapter`: The bridge contract that locks and secures USDC.
+- `L1OpUSDCBridgeAdapter`: An upgradeable bridge contract that locks and secures USDC.
 It is also responsible for triggering the migration and properly burning the USDC amount once it is completed.
-- `L2OpUSDCBridgeAdapter`: The bridge contract capable of minting and burning `BridgedUSDC` on the L2 side.
+- `L2OpUSDCBridgeAdapter`: An upgradeable bridge contract capable of minting and burning `BridgedUSDC` on the L2 side.

 ## Flows